wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 ## Built-in Methods/Functions

-Don't create custom functions with these function names reserved.
+WARNING: Do not create custom functions with these function names reserved for use only by the Python interpreter.

 Know what they do.
 See
 https://docs.python.org/3/library/functions.html